aherbert/gdsc-smlm/docs/analysis_plugins.rst

 *  Fourier transform
 *  Estimation options

-.. index:: data selection
+..
+  No index

 Data Selection
 ^^^^^^^^^^^^^^

 These are the same as the ``FIRE`` plugin (see :numref:`{number}: {name} <analysis_plugins:Fourier Image Resolution>`) without the option for a second dataset.
 A subset of the data can be selected using an ROI selected from an open image.

-.. index:: image construction
+..
+  No index

-Image construction
+Image Construction
 ^^^^^^^^^^^^^^^^^^

 These are the same as the ``FIRE`` plugin for single datasets.
 Note that localisations are drawn using bilinear weighting onto the 4 neighbour pixels surrounding the coordinates to reduce pixelation artefacts in the super-resolution image.